Jeep Grand Cherokee (ZJ): 1995

 In 1995, the performance of the V8 engine was upgraded to 300 lbft from 285.
 The AMC 4.0 L straight-6 engine, rated to tow 5000 lb, was also refined with more torque and quieter operation.

 An uplevel Orvis Edition model of the Grand Cherokee was introduced in partnership with Orvis catalog, adding features to the uplevel Limited model such as perforated tan and Moss Green leather-trimmed seating surfaces and front and rear door panels, an AM/FM stereo with in-dash CD player as an option, and unique exterior trim and fifteen-inch aluminum-alloy wheels with green inserts to the Limited trim.
 A flip-out rear glass hatch was a new option for the Orvis, along with font lettering which was similar to other Chrysler products (which was phased in the following model year).
-The base SE trim level received more standard equipment, such as power windows and door locks, Antilock Braking System (ABS), keyless entry, an AM/FM stereo with cassette player, air conditioning, and upgraded fifteen-inch styled steel wheels.
+The base SE trim level received more standard equipment, such as power windows and door locks, Anti-lock Braking System (ABS), keyless entry, an AM/FM stereo with cassette player, air conditioning, and upgraded fifteen-inch styled steel wheels.
 The five-speed Aisin AX15 manual transmission was also no longer available for 1995.